icepcp/PycharmProjects/readme.md

-# PycharmProjects
+# PythonProjects
-A repo where I'll be placing my python code.
+A repo where I'll be sharing my python code.

-could have named it python projects but pycharm sounds cooler